Visa document checklist4 photo pagesCountry

 Mexico visa 1.5x1.75 inch (1.5 x 1 3/4 inches or 3.8x4.4cm)

-Use this page when the instructions mention 1.5 x 1 3/4 inches or 3.8x4.4cm or the Mexico visa 1.5x1.75 inch (1.5 x 1 3/4 inches or 3.8x4.4cm) wording and you want the editor to load the matching preset.
+Open this page when the instructions mention 1.5 x 1 3/4 inches or 3.8x4.4cm or Mexico visa 1.5x1.75 inch (1.5 x 1 3/4 inches or 3.8x4.4cm) and you want the matching preset ready in the editor.

 Open photo page